Scientists in the field of organogenesis investigate the development of organs with highly specialized forms and functions.

 In the decades following this major discovery, advances in microscopy and molecular biology meant that embryos could now be studied at the cellular and molecular levels.
 In the 1940s, Salome Gluecksohn-Waelsch used the mouse as a model to understand that specific genes could regulate organ development.
 She showed that mice with mutations in the T-locus gene lacked important structures in the developing nervous system, like the notochord.

 This work paved the way for W. T. Green to investigate the generation of tissues in vitro during the 1970s by implanting healthy cartilage cells cultured in the laboratory into nude mice.
 Although unsuccessful, in 1981 Green's findings helped researchers, such as Ioannis Yannas and Eugene Bell, introduce tissue grown in vitro back into living animals.
-This technique led to a major breakthrough in 2008, when Paolo Macchiarini carried out the first tissue-engineered whole-organ transplant by replacing a patient's left bronchus with tissue that was grown in a laboratory.

 Now that we have reviewed some historical highlights, let's examine a few fundamental questions facing the field of organogenesis today.